softavail/Push-Notification-SDK/ios/README.md

   2.3 Choose `Notification Service Extension`.
 Write a product name (e.x. `NotificationService`) 2.4 A new Group will be added to your project with same name.
 Open it and select YourProductName.swift (e.x. `NotificationService.swift`) or YourProductName.m for Objective-c (e.x. `NotificationService.m`)

-3. Load attachment from push message and present it 3.1 In function `didReceive withContentHandler` tell to SCGPush your group identifier that created in step 1.
+3. Load the attachment from push message and present it 3.1 In function `didReceive withContentHandler` pass SCGPush your group identifier that was created in step 1.
   > Swift
   ```swift
         override func didReceive(_ request: UNNotificationRequest, withContentHandler contentHandler: @escaping (UNNotificationContent) -> Void) {